 Slime lasts quite a while!
 I get a lot of questions regarding how I store my slime.
 We use reusable containers in either plastic or glass.
 Make sure to keep your slime clean and it will last for several weeks.
 I love the deli-style containers in my recommended slime supplies list here.

-EASY CHRISTMAS TREE HOMEMADE SLIME FOR THE HOLIDAYS
+MAKE CHRISTMAS SLIME FOR THE HOLIDAYS